-Asbestos Fibers can Cause Cancer of the Larynx
+Asbestos Fibers Can Cause Cancer of the Larynx

-Asbestos causes harm wherever it goes, including the larynx or voice box.
 Cancer of the larynx, or laryngeal cancer, can start when you inhale or swallow asbestos fibers that lodge in the larynx.
 If you’re diagnosed with this cancer and were exposed to asbestos in the past, you may be entitled to compensation for the harm you suffer.

-What is Laryngeal Cancer?
+What Exactly is Laryngeal Cancer?

 Cancer affecting your larynx occurs after cells in it reproduce uncontrollably.
 As these cells multiply, they invade healthy tissues and harm your body, reports the Cleveland Clinic.
 Laryngeal cancer can form in the three main parts of the larynx: